bayitt/notes/README.md

 git clone https://github.com/olamileke/notes
 ```

-I hope it is helpful to xyz person out there.
+I sure hope it is helpful to xyz person out there.